 DecisionData.org presents information collected independently from official provider websites.
 We regularly update the site in an effort to keep this information up-to-date and accurate at all times.
 The offers that appear on this site are from companies from which DecisionData.org receives compensation.

-Many households have one DSL or fiber provider, one cable provider, and multiple satellite options.
-If you've used our tool to find your internet providers by zip code, you may have seen any of the following types of service:
+Streaming your favorite shows, music and movies requires the best streaming service and the tech to handle it.
+Depending on where you live, you may have a single DSL or fiber provider, one cable provider and multiple satellite options.
+If you've used our tool to find your internet providers by ZIP code, you may have seen any of the following types of service:

 - Cell service

 Some of these providers are good for internet service, some are good for TV, and some are good for both.
 Fiber is generally your best bet if you can get it, and satellite TV may be beneficial for customers in the long run.
 Note that the following assumes you can get cable and DSL.
 If you cannot, read more recommendations below based on the data.
 (See sources below)